njobnz/joplin-plugin-embedded-notes/README.md

 ```
 ````

-- Add `embedded+markdown` to the header to display the content using the markdown renderer.
+- Use `embedded+markdown` to display the content using the markdown renderer.

 ````text
 ```embedded+markdown